sjain220792/theScoreTakeHomeTest/README.md

 2. After step 1, please provide the absolute path of the apk file to the property `mobile.app.android` inside `src/core/Properties/ConfigurationData.properties`.
 3. All Maven dependencies are included in the `pom.xml` file.
 4. Start the Android Emulator/Device.
+5. To run Appium on your local system, install Node.js if it doesn't exist already from _https://nodejs.org/en/download/_.
+6. After installation is complete, restart the terminal and run the command -> node –version.
+Mac users can use the node -v and npm -v commands to verify the installation and version details.
+7. To install Appium, run the following command <npm install -g appium>.
+8. For the purposes of this test, please install the Android driver for Appium by running this command - <appium driver install uiautomator2>.
-5. Run the Appium server in a Command Prompt/PowerShell window using the following command:`appium -a 127.0.0.1 -cp 4723 -pa /wd/hub`.
+9. Run the Appium server in a Command Prompt/PowerShell window using the following command:`appium -a 127.0.0.1 -cp 4723 -pa /wd/hub`.
-6. The test is now ready to execute and the test can be run by executing a xml file.
+10. The test is now ready to execute and the test can be run by executing a xml file.
-7. Run the `Android_Phone.xml` file under `src/core/theScore/suite/Android_Phone.xml`.
+11. Run the `Android_Phone.xml` file under `src/core/theScore/suite/Android_Phone.xml`.
 Please ensure to set correct properties as below:

 ![img.png](img.png)